mark-s-williamson/Learning-Journal/Practical-Work/To do.md

 * Utilise internal resources like wikis, documentation, and knowledge bases to gather insights on automated data quality management within your organisation

   ### upload a separate document to log your training hours and add it to your learning journal on GitHub

+## Find a way to upload Topic 3 apply tasks 1 and 2 from work device